pulumi/docs/concepts/stack.md

 ## View stack outputs

-When you use [output properties](./programming-model.html#output-properties) in your Placeholder program, they become stack outputs.
+When you use [output properties](./programming-model.html#output-properties) in your Colada program, they become stack outputs.
 Stack outputs can be viewed via `stack output`.

 **Example**